 “You need a name.

 There’s a remarkable moment in The Peanut Butter Falcon that stands out as one of the best, more honest exchanges of dialogue I’ve heard this year, and one that will only feel full once you get to know the folks involved; I’ll recount it later on.
-For now you should come to know Zak (Zack Gottsagen), a special needs guy on the run and a young man determined to escape the ill-suited retirement home he was placed.
+For now you should come to know Zak (Zack Gottsagen), a special needs guy on the run and a young man determined to escape the ill-suited retirement home where he was placed.
 He’s carefully looked after by the attentive and affectionate Eleanor (Dakota Johnson).
 In a clever scene reminiscent of a lighter One Flew Over the Cuckoo’s Nest, Zak breaks out with the help of his roommate Carl (Bruce Dern), only to become an inadvertent stowaway on the cold, calloused, visibly beaten Tyler’s (Shia LaBeouf) rickety boat.
 It’s a beautiful collision of an open individual who’s desperately in need of friendship and another who initially and stubbornly refuses to reciprocate affection.
 Love wins out, as it should.

 Dirtied and distraught and running from his tortured past while trying to evade the ruthless boatyard men he intentionally wronged, Tyler’s surprised to find Zak, a curious castaway, aboard the fishing boat dressed only in his skivvies.
 Duncan (John Hawkes) and his tattooed goon Ratboy (Yelawolf) are hot on Tyler’s tail, hoping with gritted teeth that they can persuade Tyler into settling his debts by means of brute force.
 He can’t, and so he flees, escapes, and begrudgingly agrees to help Zak make his way to a wrestling camp in Florida that he saw on an old VHS tape.
 After all, it’s on Tyler’s way.